jef42371/Customizable-AI-Chatbot/README.md

 ## Features

 - **Dynamic Chat Interface:** Modern, responsive UI with smooth animations.
+  - **Enhanced with Streaming:** The app spits out chatbot responses as they are generated, providing a more interactive experience.
 - **Advanced AI Integration:** Connects to multiple AI APIs (OpenAI, Fireworks AI, Anthropic AI) to generate rich, context-aware responses.
 - **RAG & Pinecone:** Upserts document vectors into a Pinecone index for accurate retrieval and augmented generation.
+  - **RAG Loader:** Comes with a tool to upload documents to Pinecone for RAG, ensuring even beginners can set up the RAG system.
+  - **Source Citation:** Displays the source of the document for full transparency.
 - **Easy Customization:** Modify chatbot appearance and behavior through configuration files.
 - **Rapid Deployment:** Seamless integration with Vercel for fast hosting.
 - **Extensible:** Additional similar technologies can be integrated as needed (shield icons above showcase major integrations).